-- The voltage regulators for microprocessors 1 and 2 are integrated on the microprocessor board; the VRMs for microprocessors 3 and 4 come with the microprocessor options and must be installed on the microprocessor board. - Each microprocessor socket must be populated with either a microprocessor baffle or a heat sink and microprocessor to ensure the server operates properly. - · Install the microprocessors in the order shown in the following illustration.
+- The voltage regulator modules (VRMs) for microprocessors 1 and 2 are integrated on the microprocessor board; the VRMs for microprocessors 3 and 4 come with the microprocessor options and must be installed on the microprocessor board. - Each microprocessor socket must be populated with either a microprocessor baffle or a heat sink and microprocessor to ensure the server operates properly. - All microprocessors must be the same cache size and type, and the same clock speed. - Install the microprocessors in the order shown in the following illustration.